-So was this eclectic summit of ever-changing constellations of leaders a "three ring circus" as Nina Hachigian suggested, confusing to the aware public?
+So was this eclectic summit of ever-changing constellations of leaders a "three ring circus," as Nina Hachigian suggested, confusing to the aware public?
 Or was there clarity despite complexity, a clear meaning coming through the shifting scenarios?
-By and large, it looked as if the Italian effort to keep the G8 at the centre of summit dynamics and fudge the issue of who is in charge by morphing the groups could not hide the fact that most observers would agree with the New York Times' headline on Friday (July10) that read: "Group of 8 Is Not Enough, Say Outsiders Wanting In."
-Mike Froman, US sherpa for President Obama, stated: "We view this meeting and this discussion as a midpoint between the

-London G20 Summit and the Pittsburgh G20 Summit" (NYTimes 7/10/09).
+By and large, it looked as if the Italian effort to keep the G8 at the centre of summit dynamics and fudge the issue of who is in charge by morphing the groups could not hide the fact that most observers would agree with the New York Times' headline on July 10 that read: "Group of 8 Is Not Enough, Say Outsiders Wanting In."
+Mike Froman, US Sherpa for President Obama, stated: "We view this meeting and this discussion as a midpoint between the London G20 Summit and the Pittsburgh G20 Summit" (The New York Times, July 7, 2009).
 Veteran summit scholar John Kirton said in the same article, "you'll always need the G-8," which is probably also true.

 There is little doubt that for most of the smaller members, the G8 will continue to serve a useful purpose of, among other things, keeping their star bright in the firmament and dealing with transatlantic-trilateral issues of consequence within the circumference of their interactive reach, which is now more circumscribed in a world of rising, new powers than it was in the last half of the last century.
-But as a global steering committee, this G8 Summit proved more clearly than ever that the days of the G8 meeting by itself to deal with global issues is over, and that the presence of other powers necessary for global leadership, not a courtesy.
+But as a global steering committee, this G8 summit proved more clearly than ever that the days of the G8 dealing with global issues by itself is over, and that the presence of other powers is necessary for global leadership, not a courtesy.